dansgithubuser/dlal/README.md

 See `skeleton/dlal/_component.py` for more details.

 ### driver components
-Driver components are responsible for calling `evaluate` on other components.
+Driver components are responsible for calling `run` on other components.
 In particular, they:
 - have an `add` command that, on the Python side, takes a component as its first argument; and
-- call `join` on all added components when they are added, conveying the `samples_per_evaluation` and `sample_rate` as kwargs.
+- call `join` on all added components when they are added, conveying the `run_size` and `sample_rate` as kwargs.

 The `audio` component is the driver component for interactive audio.